Listen to this article

 Philippines has become one of the hotspots for foreign property buyers in Asia.

 With favorable demographics and an increasing middle class, Metro Manila has undoubtedly seen the biggest interest.
-Corporations also move elsewhere, setting up offices in places like Cebu, where operating costs are lower.
+Corporations also move elsewhere, setting up offices in places like Cebu and Davao, where operating costs are lower.

 In this article, I explain how Philippines property market has performed the past years.
-I’ll also share my predictions how I believe that the market will perform in 2019.
+I’ll also share my predictions for market performance in 2019.

-Keep in mind that foreseeing how a market will perform in the coming years is not the easiest task on hand.
+Keep in mind that foreseeing how a market will perform is not the easiest task on hand.
 If you have any information you would like to share, you can share a comment at the end of the article.